 Nor it is just the actual performance on the track where the top drivers are consistent.
 They can mentally reproduce that performance with a similar consistency.
 “The best can close their eyes and replay a lap in their mind and be within a few tenths of a second,” Ross told me.
 Again, the less experienced drivers are less consistent.
 They will be off in their imagined lap times by a second or, often, many seconds.

 Here Ross made what I thought was a crucial point: In talking about “less experienced” drivers, he said, he wasn’t just talking about experience driving on a track; he was specifically talking about drivers who were less experienced in using mental imagery to imagine themselves going around a track and visualizing how they would handle different sections.
-Just going around the track over and over again as fast as you can is not enough to develop a clear and accurate mental representation of driving around the track—you have to do work off the track to visual yourself driving around it.
+Just going around the track over and over again as fast as you can is not enough to develop a clear and accurate mental representation of driving around the track—you have to do work off the track to visualize yourself driving around it.

 And, although Ross did not specify this, I suspect that the process of developing an accurate mental representation of driving around a track relies upon an interaction between the visualization and the driving itself: You visualize a certain technique, try it on the track and see how accurate your visualization was, then you go back and revise your visualization according to what you found on the track.
 In this way you could develop an increasingly accurate mental representation.